-A coin toss by the league coordinator in the presence of both captains.
+A coin toss by the Local League Coordinator in the presence of both captains.

 One women’s team and one men’s team at each level from each season will progress to the State Championships.
-At the discretion of the Local League Coordinator, leagues with more than 10 teams may be divided into divisions and, if divided, will have a Divisional Playoff.
-The home court for playoffs will be decided by calculating the percentage of matches won.
-The winner of the Divisional Playoff will progress to the league playoff match.
+The winner of any Divisional Playoff will progress to the league playoff match.
+The winner of the league playoff match will advance to the State Championships.

 In the event the same team should win both the fall and spring seasons, that team may choose which season’s roster they would like to take to the State Championships.
 If the same team wins first place both seasons, the league shall send a second place team as a State entrant.
 If the second place teams in each season are different, they will playoff to determine a State entrant.
 Playoff teams must use the roster from their qualifying season.